-In accordance with the Internal Rules, qualifications as criteria defined above, and are approved by the Board of Directors when a director is appointed and annually for all directors.
+In accordance with the Internal Rules, qualifications as independent directors are discussed by the Nomination and Governance Committee with regard to the independence criteria defined above, and are approved by the Board of Directors when a director is appointed and annually for all directors.
 The findings of the Board of Directors' review are made available to shareholders.